rymilton/unbinned_unfolding/README.md

 OmniFold Boosted Decision Tree implementation in RooUnfold
 ===
-This repository contains the RooUnfoldOmnifold class that is an implementation of Omnifold using boosted decision trees (BDTs) within the RooUnfold framework.
+This repository contains the RooUnfoldOmnifold class that is an implementation of Omnifold using boosted decision trees (BDTs) within a fork of the RooUnfold framework.
 RooUnfold itself and associated details can be found in its [GitLab repository](https://gitlab.cern.ch/RooUnfold/RooUnfold).
 Thank you to Lydia Brenner and Vincent Croft of the RooUnfold team for providing guidance with making this implementation.

 Building the library